jfrank-code/SentryML/README.md

 - **Real log mode (`--log-file`) vs demo mode**: the log-mode path (`ingest.py` + `run_log_mode`) computes entropy/RPS from real per-IP state built from actual log lines.
 Demo mode (`run_demo_mode` / `run_web_mode`) uses the synthetic generator for environments with no real traffic to point at (development, benchmarking, the demo video).
 Both feed the exact same scoring, clustering, and mitigation pipeline — nothing about the detection logic changes between the two.
 - **The terminal UI and the web dashboard share one detection loop** (`run_demo_loop` in `__main__.py`), driven by an `on_tick` callback — the CLI renders it as colored terminal text, the web mode broadcasts it as JSON over SSE.
 They can't silently drift apart from each other, because there's only one place the detection math actually runs.
 - **The web frontend has zero external requests**: no CDN scripts, no Google Fonts, no analytics — just the browser's built-in `EventSource` API and system fonts.
 This was a deliberate choice to keep the "zero dependency" story honest end-to-end, not just in the Python backend.
+- **The web dashboard can be paused.** A synthetic-traffic demo left running for hours or days (e.g. a permanent deployment for judges to try) never stops generating traffic or growing `defense.blocked_ips` — there's no natural end state.
+A shared `threading.Event` gates the detection loop: `POST /pause` clears it (the loop idles cheaply without processing new traffic, while the HTTP server keeps serving), `POST /resume` sets it again. `GET /status` lets a freshly loaded page pick up the current state, so a second viewer sees "paused" correctly even if someone else paused it first.
+This doesn't shrink `blocked_ips` on its own — pausing stops it from growing further; **Reset** is what clears it.

 ---